hegdebhavya/Virtualization-Assignment-2/README.md

 sudo apt install virt-manager
 ```

-* Once virt-manager is installed we can create a new 32-bit  Ubuntu VM in my case I have tested with Ubuntu
+* Once virt-manager is installed we can launch the virtual machine manager by running command “virt-manager” create a new 32-bit  Ubuntu VM in my case I have tested with Ubuntu

 ![4_innervm_specs](https://user-images.githubusercontent.com/85700971/205465206-057c6326-3cc9-4653-9743-cfff4e069701.png)